 Liquefied petroleum gas for cooking needs

 In India, almost eight.nine million heaps of LPG was ate up in the six months between April and September 2016 in the home area, for cooking.
-The wide variety of home connections are 215 million (i.e., one connection for every six humans).with a move of more than 350 million 50kg lpg cylinder size.greatest of the LPG need imported.
-Piped town gasoline deliver in India isn’t always but evolved on important scale.
+The wide variety of home connections are 215 million (i.e., one connection for every six humans).with a move of more than 350 million 50kg lpg cylinders.greatest of the LPG need imported.wide variety of uses Piped town gasoline deliver in India isn’t always but evolved on important scale.
 LPG subsidised by way of the Indian authorities for home users.

 What is liquefied petroleum gas?